-Bad Film Histories: Ethnography and the Early Archive (forthcoming, University of Minnesota Press).
+Bad Film Histories: Ethnography and the Early Archive (University of Minnesota Press, Spring 2019)

-In my current book project, I consider: What kind of artifact is an early ethnographic film?
+In Bad Film Histories, I consider: What kind of artifact is an early ethnographic film?
 What kind of historical claims do these films make?
 And what kind of archive(s) do they combine to form?
 The answers to these questions tell us something about early ethnographic film, but these questions also aim for early film history, a field that eerily echoes ethnographic discourses of salvage and preservation, while simultaneously overlooking the frenzy born out of these discourses in visual-ethnographic practice.
 In foregrounding the ellipses and excesses of ethnographic cinema, my research articulates an alternative archival site, as well as an alternative approach to early film history.

-“Mixed Media: Ethno-zoography and the Archives de la Planète” in The Zoo and Screen Media, eds.
-Michael Lawrence and Karen Lury (London: Palgrave, 2016), 43-63.
+“Mixed Media: Ethno-zoography and the Archives de la Planète” in The Zoo and Screen Media, ed.
+Michael Lawrence and Karen Lury (London: Palgrave, 2016), 43-63

 The last year of Albert Kahn’s Archives de la Planète coincided with the Exposition Coloniale Internationale in Paris, an event that lasted six months and attracted more than 33 million visitors to the Bois de Vincennes.
 The exposition celebrated the expansive reach of French colonialism by putting one of the largest and most elaborate human zoos on display.
 In this essay, I examine the final moments of the archive, the encounter between photography and film as they participate in the staged colonial encounter of the exposition.
 This final visual event doubles and repeats the original archive, making visible the visual and archival instabilities that had been there all along.